|William J. Keith|

 Tenure-track Assistant Professor

-My courses for the spring of 2015 are:
+My courses for the fall of 2015 are:

 I currently serve on the Undergraduate Committee and help organize the Combinatorics Seminar.